Philly Fans, Some Unruly, Celebrate Their Eagles Win

 "Fans stood atop the awning of the Ritz-Carlton Hotel near City Hall and leapt off into the crowd below.
 The weight of fans caused it to collapse onto the sidewalk below.
 Near Temple University, firefighters raced to douse a blaze in the street.
 And in too many places to track, unruly fans tore down street signs, smashed store windows and looted a South Philly gas station. ...
 Police made at least one arrest, after a fan scaled a street pole and punched out a light.
 When the Phillies won the World Series in 2008, celebrations got so intense that police arrested 76 people for disorderly conduct, vandalism, arson, and other offenses.

+They ripped the dang steeet poles out of the ground pic.twitter.com/af6ccASHTA— max (@MaxOnTwitter) February 5, 2018

-The celebrations are far from over: Fans will get to revel once more when the Eagles carry the Lombardi trophy down the Philadelphia streets in an official parade.
-The city of Philadelphia says it will release the date and time of the parade on Monday.
+The celebrations are far from over: Fans will get to revel once more when the Eagles carry the Lombardi trophy down the Philadelphia streets in an official parade, to be held Thursday at 11:00 a.m.
+ET.

 This post will be updated.